KELLI TURNER, Hooters Orange Park

 SLIDERS SEASIDE GRILL

-Restaurant on Amelia Finalists: Salty Pelican Bar & Grill, Salt-The Ritz Carlton
+Restaurant on Amelia Favorites: Salty Pelican Bar & Grill, Salt-The Ritz Carlton

-Pet-Friendly Restaurant/Bar Finalists: Green Room Brewing, Harpoon Louie’s, Aardwold Brewing Company
+Pet-Friendly Restaurant/Bar Favorites: Green Room Brewing, Harpoon Louie’s, Aardwold Brewing Company

 If there is one thing Amelia Island is known for, it’s consistency.
 When you go to Amelia, you know you’re going to get good beaches, good restaurants/bars and good service.
 When you go to Sliders Seaside Grill, you get all three.
 The food is always delicious, the bar is always serving up tasty drinks and the service is always top notch—plus, there are swings at the bar.
 If you decide to bring Napoleon or Josephine the porkies with you, just pop a squat outside near the tiki bar and chances are they’ll get their water before you get yours.